Air Fryer Cornish Hen

 Table of Contents

 - Cornish hen.
 Use a Cornish hen that’s small enough to fit in your air fryer basket.
-Pick up as many as you need so everyone gets their own hen!
+I like Tyson hens because they are all around two pounds each, which is ideal for any standard air fryer basket.
+Pick up as many as you need so everyone gets their hen!

 - Dried herbs.
-I used dried rosemary and dried basil leaves, but oregano, parsley, and sage also taste great on poultry.
+I used dried rosemary, thyme, and dried basil leaves, but oregano, parsley, and sage also taste great on poultry.
+Fresh herbs can also be used if you prefer.

 - Olive oil.
 Only a small amount of oil is needed to coat the skin and help it cook to golden brown and crispy perfection.